Johnpc123/py-fx-scraper/README.md

 * Exception handling
 * Simple lossless compression (Weissmen score 8.7)
 * Logging
-* Out of order filtering (new ticks cannot be out of order when they crash the process, autostart every .33s)
+* Out of order filtering (new ticks cannot be out of order when they crash the sub-process, autostart every .33s)
 * Event triggering

 ## How to configure